NicolasFlamel1/Ledger-MimbleWimble-Coin/README.md

 ### Notes
 * The emulator doesn't implement the `cx_pbkdf2_sha512` related system calls for the Ledger Nano X, so the `Start encrypting MQS data` and `Start decrypting MQS data` commands can't be tested on an emulator for the Ledger Nano X.
 * The emulator doesn't implement the `cx_ecdh` function for `CX_CURVE_Curve25519` curves, so the `Start encrypting Slatepack data` and `Start decrypting Slatepack data` commands can't be tested on an emulator.
-* This app can be build for the Ledger Nano S, however most commands will crash the Ledger Nano S since it doesn't have enough ram.
+* This app can be built for the Ledger Nano S, however most commands will crash the Ledger Nano S since it doesn't have enough ram.